dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 ![DNS management page](/files/setup-secondary-dns.png)

 Select **DNSMadeEasy** as the provider and click *Enable* at the bottom of the form.
-The name servers and IP addresses that DNSMadeEasy is expecting are already filled in for you.
+The name servers and IP addresses DNSMadeEasy is expecting are already filled in for you.

 ![DNSimple configuration with DNSMadeEasy](/files/dns-made-easy-enabling.png)

-A confirmation message will tell you that Secondary DNS has been enabled from the DNSimple side.
+A confirmation message will tell you Secondary DNS has been enabled from the DNSimple side.

 ![DNSimple configuration is successful](/files/secondary-dns-confirmation-message.png)